Why measles is on the rise in the U.S. and measles protection

 A word about travel and measles

-We all have a play in stopping the uptick of measles cases.
-The best news is that you are protected for life once you've been vaccinated.
-Schedule an appointment with your family’s care team to ensure you are up-to-date on your vaccinations, including against measles.
+We all have a role in stopping the uptick in measles cases.
+The best news is that once vaccinated, you are protected for life.

 By: Amy Sandoval